-Some types of debridement can take place naturally, while others are performed by a vet.
-We’ve explained the different types below:
+Some types of debridement can occur naturally, while a vet performs others.
+We've explained the different types below:

 - Larval therapy - This process involves placing maggots or their larvae on the wound site to eat away the dead tissue of the wound and leave the healthy tissue behind.

-- Surgical - During surgery, unhealthy tissue is removed based on their texture and temperature.
+- Surgical - Unhealthy tissue is removed based on its texture and temperature during surgery.
 Though effective, it is less precise than autolytic debridement.

 Stage 3: Repair

-You can expect the repair stage of dog wound healing to happen after a couple of days.
+The repair stage of dog wound healing begins after a couple of days.
 This stage is carried out by “the rebuilders.”

-If no infection develops and the wound healing is right on track, your dog’s cells will naturally grow and rebuild what was lost during the first two stages of healing.
-Your dog’s blood vessels will carry blood to the wound site, and the skin cells will form scabs.
+If no infection develops and the wound healing is right on track, your dog's cells will naturally grow and rebuild what it lost during the first two stages of recovery.
+Your dog's blood vessels will carry blood to the wound site, and the skin cells will form scabs.

 Wound Closure Processes

 Two processes describe how your dog’s wound may close.